Nasugbu: Government

+Local government

 In the May 2019 elections, Antonio "Tony" Barcelon won the mayoralty seat.
 Just like other municipalities, the local government is headed by the mayor, with the vice mayor serving as the deputy and the presiding officer of the eight-seat Nasugbu Municipal Council.

 Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Nasugbu East Schools District Office, and Nasugbu West Schools District Office.

 Nasugbu West Central School is the largest elementary school in the Southern Tagalog region.
 Other elementary schools in the town proper include Lourderette School, Pedagogia, Saint Paul's, RB Cordero Academy and Creative Dreams School.
 Most barangays have their own grade schools, and some in recent years also have high schools, as in Bilaran and Kaylaway.

 Nasugbu Institute, founded in 1932, is a private high school.
 Nasugbu also hosts the high school campus of the Batangas State University, known locally as the Apolinario R. Apacible School of Fisheries (or simply "Fisheries").
 It was formerly a fishery school with courses including Fish Culture, Fish Capture, and Fish Preservation, but was later attached to the Batangas State University.
 Presently, aside from Fishery courses, the school also offers other courses like Nutrition and Dietetics, Nursing, Education, and Tourism.
 Other relatively new high schools are Nasugbu Christian Faith Academy, Adelaido A. Bayot Memorial School, and the RB Cordero Academy.
 Other schools in Nasugbu include Nasugbu East Central School, Nasugbu West Central School, Nicolites Montessori School, Pantalan Elementary School, and Bilaran Elementary School and many others.

 The town is home to the Nasugbu Auditorium, where many cultural activities regularly are held.
 It is the town's primary theatre and showcases not only plays but also concerts of popular artists and bands.